youtube/cobalt/cobalt/site/docs/reference/starboard/modules/player.md

 implementors should take care to avoid related performance concerns with such frequent calls.

-`player`: The player that is being resized. `z_index`: The z-index of the player.
-When the bounds of multiple players are overlapped, the one with larger z-index will be rendered on top of the ones with smaller z-index. `x`: The x-coordinate of the upper-left corner of the player. `y`: The y-coordinate of the upper-left corner of the player. `width`: The width of the player, in pixels. `height`: The height of the player, in pixels.
+`player`: The player that is being resized.
+Must not be `kSbPlayerInvalid`.
+`z_index`: The z-index of the player.
+When the bounds of multiple players are overlapped, the one with larger z-index will be rendered on top of the ones with smaller z-index. `x`: The x-coordinate of the upper-left corner of the player.
+`y`: The y-coordinate of the upper-left corner of the player. `width`: The width of the player, in pixels. `height`: The height of the player, in pixels.

 #### Declaration ####